tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 ### Client authentication

-A server which supports this specification SHALL send an empty "delegated_credential" extension in the CertificateRequest message when requesting client authentication.
+A server that supports this specification SHALL send a "delegated_credential" extension in the CertificateRequest message when requesting client authentication.
+The body of the extension consists of a SignatureSchemeList.
 If the server receives a delegated credential without indicating support in its CertificateRequest, then the server MUST abort with an "unexpected_message" alert.

 If the extension is present, the client MAY send a delegated credential; if the extension is not present, the client MUST NOT send a delegated credential.